Update dependencies#

 More than ever, the software you need to perform a task is being created quickly in an open domain on the internet.
 This is driven not only by an increasing number of software developers, but by the simple fact that there has been more time for consumers to replace proprietry with open source dependencies.
 Software developers should spend more and more time evaluating libraries and incorporating them than writing their own version, assuming this trend continues.

-Sitting on the old side of a library’s stable version means you’ll always be looking up the old documentation online, because you know the “stable” version may be different than what you’re using.
-For example, here is a link to PyTorch 1.3.1.
-It’s often through accidentally reading the stable documentation on a project that we discover there are features we want from it.
+Sitting on the old side of a library’s stable version means you’ll always be looking up the old documentation online, because you know the “stable” version may be different than what you’re using (see e.g. PyTorch 1.3.1).
+It’s often only through accidentally reading the stable documentation on a project that we discover there are features we want from it.

 An upgrade is often triggered by the desire for an upgrade in a single library or package, even if in the end it is often necessary to update a set of libraries at a time to find a new working combination of dependencies.
-Alternatively, you can adopt a policy of regular updates that ensures you have the latest version of a library before you need it.
+Alternatively, you can adopt a policy of regular updates that ensures you have the latest version of a library before you need it (if you have a strong trust relationship with certain libraries).
+We’ll compare these two options in more detail after introducing a few concepts.

 Stability#